 Classification of Students.
 An undergraduate student is classified according to the following: freshman, 0 to 29 hours completed; sophomore, 30 to 59; junior, 60 to 89; senior, 90 to completion of degree requirements.
 The junior and senior ranks are often referred to as “upper division” and “advanced.”
 A student who is enrolled for 12 or more credit hours per semester is considered a full-time student; one enrolled for fewer than 12 hours is considered a part-time student.
-A freshman may have remedial courses (numbered 0301 or 0302) counted as part of a full course load although these courses do not count toward a degree.
+A freshman may have remedial courses (numbered 0301 or 0302) counted as part of a full course load although these courses do not count toward a degree or toward classification.

 All baccalaureate degrees conferred by Texas Tech University are based on the satisfactory completion of specific authorized degree programs comprised of a minimum of 120 semester hours.
-Students are normally required to take a minimum of 40 credit hours of 3000- and 400-level courses prior to graduation.
+Students are normally required to take a minimum of 40 credit hours of 3000- and 4000-level courses prior to graduation.
 They are considered to be making satisfactory progress toward a degree objective when they complete at least 30 credit hours in each calendar/academic year, achieve a GPA of 2.00 or higher in each semester, and maintain an overall GPA of 2.00 or higher.

 All references to a grade point average (GPA) reflect policy effective January 1, 2009, stipulating that the university will calculate only current and cumulative GPAs.
 Both calculations will include replaced grades.
 Unless otherwise stated, all GPA references refer to a cumulative GPA that includes replaced grades.